 - Design a solution to meet those requirements: Students can draw or build a model to represent what their solution will do.
 As a class, discuss the strengths and weaknesses of the ideas.

-- Build the solution and test it to see if it diverts water, holds doors in place, etc.
+- Build the solution and test it to see if it does what it was designed to do.

-- Change the design to improve its performance.
+- Change part of the design to improve its performance.